SparebankenVest/akv2k8s-website/source/content/security/authentication.md

 By default both the Controller and the Env Injector will assume it is running on Azure (since Azure Key Vault is most commonly used in Azure) - and use the default AKS credentials for authentication (a Service Principal or Azure Managed Identities) - unless custom authentication is provided.

+For new AKS clusters, Azure Workload Identity is the recommended custom identity integration.
+See [Installing with Azure Workload Identity](../installation/with-azure-workload-identity) for setup instructions.

 The Controller and Env-Injector have to handle AKV authentication quite differently, as the Controller is centralized and the Env-Injector executes in context of Pods.

 For more details about AKV authentication, see: